 - 9. Investigation Timeline.
 The time required to complete a formal investigation will vary based on the nature and complexity of the allegations.
 The Office of Institutional Compliance and Ethics will use its best efforts to complete the investigation within forty-five (45) business days from receipt of the complaint.
 Delays in the process will be communicated by the investigator to both Complainant and Respondent in a timely manner. - 10.
 Final Investigation Report.
 The investigator will draft an investigation report with findings of fact and a determination of whether, based on a preponderance of the evidence, Policy 1065 has been violated.
 The Title IX Co-Coordinators will review the draft investigation report before it is finalized to determine if the findings of facts support the investigator's determination regarding whether this policy was violated.
-The Title IX Co-Coordinators will then either (1) approve the draft report becoming the final investigation report (if the policy violation determination is supported by the findings of facts); or (2) find that the investigator's determination regarding whether there was a violation of Policy 1065 is not supported by the findings of fact and reach a different determination concerning the alleged policy violation, which will be set forth in an addendum to the final investigative report; (3) direct the investigator to conduct additional fact finding following the same investigation process outlined in this policy.
-In such a case, the investigator will submit another draft investigation report at the conclusion of the additional fact finding.
+The Title IX Co-Coordinators will then either (1) approve the draft report becoming the final investigation report (if the policy violation determination is supported by the findings of facts); or (2) find that the investigator's determination regarding whether there was a violation of Policy 1065 is not supported by the findings of fact and reach a different determination concerning the alleged policy violation, which will be set forth in an addendum to the final investigation report; (3) direct the investigator to conduct additional fact finding following the same investigation report at the conclusion of the additional fact finding.
 The draft investigation report will then be reviewed by the Title IX Co-Coordinators following the same process and criteria outlined above before issuing the final investigative report.